 What if there is a medical emergency with the puppy?

-At the first sign of a suspected illness, puppy raisers should call GDA’s Vet Department, which is open Monday-Saturday from 8 a.m. to 4:30 p.m.
+At the first sign of a suspected illness, puppy raisers should call GDA’s Vet Department, which is open Monday-Friday from 8 a.m. to 4:30 p.m.
 GDA also staffs an after-hours emergency phone, accessible by calling the main number and following the prompts.
 In the event of a life-threatening emergency, puppy raisers should immediately transport the puppy to the nearest emergency facility and contact GDA while in route so we can consult with the treating veterinary team and authorize appropriate care.
 GDA will reimburse puppy raisers for approved out-of-pocket emergency expenses.

 What happens when the dog graduates?
 Will I ever see it again?